Girls Adventure and Mentorship Group

 There is currently no expectation or requirement for parent participation, but there are opportunities to connect, contribute, and support.

-Parent Councils - Two to three times a year, we will call for a council.
+Parent Councils - Two times a year, we will call for a council.
 This is in part a time to consider the group and give feedback, ask questions, generate ideas, as well as a time for parents to share in the mutual experience of raising a teen.
 All primary caretakers are welcome at these councils.

 Email/Phone/In-person Meetings/Dinners - I am open to getting to know you and your family.
 I also may be interested in reaching out to share my ideas or questions, to brainstorm for the outings, or to better understand something about your child.